-The Associate of Applied Science Degrees are designed to provide students with the knowledge and skills necessary to start employment upon graduation.
-Several of the A.A.S. degrees provide the opportunity for the student to gain work experience by offering internship credit.
-These degrees are usually technical in nature and prepare the student for certification and licensing exams necessary to work in their field of choice.
-Students are strongly encouraged to consult with OCC business faculty and Career Services as they begin to explore career options.
-Students can also utilize Career Coach, a resource provided by OCC, to help students explore degree programs and corresponding careers https://ocean.emsicc.com/
+The Associate of Arts and the Associate of Science Degrees are designed to provide students with the coursework needed to transfer to a four-year institution and pursue a bachelor's degree.
+The curriculum provides students the knowledge and skills needed to pursue various career pathways, while providing a credential beyond the high school degree.
+Students are strongly encouraged to consult with OCC faculty and Career Services as they begin to explore career options.
+Students can also utilize Career Coach, a resource provided by OCC, to explore degree programs and corresponding careers https://ocean.emsicc.com/